-4.11 DCG Grammar rules
+4.12 DCG Grammar rules

 Grammar rules form a comfortable interface to difference-lists.
-They are designed both to support writing parsers that build a parse-tree from a list as for generating a flat list from a term.
-Unfortunately, Definite Clause Grammar (DCG) handling is not part of the Prolog standard.
-Most Prolog engines implement DCG, but the details differ slightly.
+They are designed both to support writing parsers that build a parse tree from a list of characters or tokens as for generating a flat list from a term.

 Grammar rules look like ordinary clauses using -->/2 for separating the head and body rather than :-/2.
 Expanding grammar rules is done by expand_term/2, which adds two additional argument to each term for representing the difference list.
-We will illustrate the behaviour by defining a rule-set for parsing an integer.

 The body of a grammar rule can contain three types of terms.
-A compound term interpreted as a reference to a grammar-rule.
-Code between $\{...\}$ is interpreted as a reference to ordinary Prolog code and finally, a list is interpreted as a sequence of literals.
-The Prolog control-constructs (\+/1, ->/2, ;//2, ,/2 and !/0) can be used in grammar rules.
+A callable term is interpreted as a reference to a grammar-rule.
+Code between $\{...\}$ is interpreted as plain Prolog code and finally, a list is interpreted as a sequence of literals.
+The Prolog control-constructs (\+/1, ->/2, ; //2, , /2 and !/0) can be used in grammar rules.